Latest Articles

 So, you’ve been trying to overcome binge eating by sheer willpower and positive thinking.
 Many of us have been there, caught in a cycle of determination and disappointment.

 Here’s the good news: understanding the role of your nervous system in binge eating can be a game-changer.
-It’s like finally finding the missing piece of a puzzle you’ve been working on for years.
+It’s like finally finding the missing piece of a puzzle you have been hoping to find your entire life.
 Suddenly, things start to make sense.

-By recognizing that your binge eating isn’t just a matter of mindset, you can free yourself from the guilt and self-blame that often come with failed attempts to change.
+By recognising that your binge eating isn’t just a matter of mindset, you can free yourself from the guilt and shame that often come with failed attempts to change.
 It’s not that you’re weak or lacking willpower.
-Your body is simply doing its best to protect you – unfortunately for us – in an unfavourable way.
+Your body, driven by its survival instinct to move away from pain or discomfort and towards pleasure and safety, has been doing its best to protect you – even if using food as a coping mechanism isn’t the most helpful solution in the long run.

 Addressing the Root Cause